-If you're using regular DreamHost-hosted mail service, all the pieces used by DKIM are already in place.
-DreamHost automatically makes the DKIM DNS record for all domains and subdomains that use DreamHost email, and you can view it on the panel's (Panel > 'Domains' > 'Manage Domains') page.
-Click the ‘DNS’ link under your domain to list your DNS records.
+If you're using a regular DreamHost-hosted mail service, all the pieces used by DKIM are already in place.
+DreamHost automatically makes the DKIM DNS record for all domains and subdomains that use DreamHost email.

-The DreamHost mail server DKIM records will look like these, both identifiable by_domainkey in the record and type TXT:
+The DreamHost mail server DKIM record will look like this, identifiable by _domainkey in the record and type TXT:

 When you send emails through the mail server, they will be automatically signed.
 Most emails are sent through the mail server; webmail, mail client programs – anything that uses SMTP to send emails sends them through the mail server.

 What if my nameservers aren't hosted at DreamHost?

 If you're using DreamHost-hosted mail service, but not DreamHost's nameservers, you'll need to take the DKIM DNS records from the DreamHost panel and enter them into the system where your domain's DNS is actually managed.

 What if my email isn’t hosted at DreamHost?

 If you're using another mail provider for your domain's mail service, that mail provider may offer DKIM signing.
 If you send email through other mail servers, such as a mass-mailing service, those servers may provide DKIM signing too.
 Contact them to see if they offer DKIM and if they can provide the DNS entries to you.